 Created by Miele’s executive chef and owner of Hardley Hill Farm, Sven-Hanson Britt in collaboration with John Lewis, this recipe replaces traditional flour with Sharpham Park spelt flour.
-An ancient grain, spelt has a distinctive nutty flavour and offers a higher protein content than wheat.
-This recipe is a spin on a classic, high in yeast, eggs and butter to give it a rich and buttery taste.

 For the Dough

 600g butter, chilled and diced

 A little egg yolk or milk for glazing

 50g Longhorn dripping